PabloSanabria/Azure-with-Docker-Introductory-Guide/README.md

 ## Let's do it

-First we can must create our first function, in this example we can se how to do in [Visual Studio](https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-your-first-function-visual-studio) but we can use the Azure portal, Azure CLI, Java and Maven and on Linux using the Azure CLI
+At this [link](https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-your-first-function-visual-studio) you could see how to create a first function in Visual Studio, you too can use the Azure portal, Azure CLI, Java and Maven and on Linux using the Azure CLI.

 Let’s start by taking a simple Azure Function function and creating a container for it.
 But before building the Docker Image, make sure to edit the project’s [function.json](https://github.com/Azure/azure-functions-host/wiki/function.json) and change authLevel to ‘anonymous’. for example: